MSBradshaw/GATK_CNV_caller/README.md

 This is a pipeline to analyze CNVs from a cohort of bam or cram files with GATK4.

-It runs the COHORT mode.
-It means that you need a batch of exomes, at least 30 sequenced in the same conditions sounds reasonable for beginning, but you can try with less.
+It runs either the COHORT or CASE mode.
+For COHORT mode, you need a batch of exomes, at least 30 sequenced in the same conditions sounds reasonable for beginning, but you can try with less.
+For CASE mode, you need to have previously run a COHORT mode in similar samples.
+GATK will use the model you provide in the config file.

 The pipeline contains several steps:
 1) Count of the number of reads per intervals